• Skip to main content

 If you make this recipe and love it, stop back and give it a 5-star rating ⭐️⭐️⭐️⭐️⭐️ and leave a comment.
 THANK YOU!

-Apple Snickerdoodle Cookies (aka Appledoodles) are a fun twist on the classic Snickerdoodles!
-Chewy and flavorful, this is a great way to use up apples in the fall!
+These Apple Snickerdoodle Cookies (aka Appledoodles) are a fun twist on the classic Snickerdoodles, and a great way to use up apples!
+Chewy and delicious, the cinnamon apple flavor combination is the taste of fall in every bite.
+PS – Your house is going to smell amazing!

 4.75 from 8 votes